JobSightOrg/job-sight-client/README.md

 ## ❓ About
-A job tracker dashboard designed to help users monitor internships and apprenticeships.
+A job tracker dashboard designed to help users monitor job applications.

 ### Built With
 <p align="left">